 The partnership between Marist and the Istituto Lorenzo de’ Medici for the past four decades has truly fostered an international learning environment for students.
 Both institutions share a similar vision and mission in their approaches to education.
 These core values of excellence in education, the importance of community, and the principle of service are the foundation for this unique alliance.

-LdM is recognized by the Middle States Association of Higher Education and is authorized by the Ministry of Public Education in Italy, in addition to being an accredited member of many European and international educational organizations.
+LdM is recognized by the Ministry of Public Education in Italy, in addition to being an accredited member of many European and international educational organizations.
 The degrees offered by Marist-LdM are US university degrees, granted with all the same rights and privileges as those issued at Marist’s New York campus.

 The Florence campus is a symbol of Marist’s commitment to global education—it provides students a unique opportunity to grow as world citizens.
 The Tuscan atmosphere allows Marist students to engage in a US-style classroom environment while absorbing the educational resources of a significantly historic and inspirational European city.